jigmeloday/library/README.md

 [//]: # (#)
 ### Hi,
-This is online library app.
-I made this app to learn nodejs with React ts.
-For now this app is mainly for showing books, sharing books, posting book, creating user, searching prefect book to read.
+This is an online library app that I developed to enhance my skills in Node.js with React and TypeScript.
+Currently, the app primarily focuses on showcasing books, facilitating book sharing, enabling book posting, user creation, and providing a seamless search experience to find the perfect book to read.
 ***

 ## Setting up development environment